-Step 2: Look at the icons in Settings and select the one that says Apps, denoted by a list-like icon.
-This should open up the Apps & features window.
+Step 2: Look at the Settings icons and select the one that says Apps, denoted by a list-like icon.
+This should open up the Apps & Features window.

 These are useful tools for finding exactly what apps you want to delete.
 Yes, you could scroll through the whole list, but if you have downloaded many programs, this could take too long.
 If you know the program name, search for it with the search bar.
 If you want to filter programs by how much space they take up, installing them, or by where they are located, use the filter options.

 Step 4: Select the specific app you want to uninstall.
-This will show you how much space the app is taking up, who made the app, and when it was downloaded: It will also bring up a large gray button to “Uninstall” the program (next to the “move” option).
-Select Uninstall, and confirm the process.
+This will show you how much space the app is taking up, who made the app, and when it was downloaded: It will also bring up a large gray button to Uninstall the program (next to the move option).
+Select Uninstall to confirm the process.
 Windows will then remove the program from your operating system.

-Note: Sometimes the Uninstall button will be grayed out.
-That means the program is a system app that is too important for Windows to just delete.
+Note: Sometimes, the Uninstall button will be grayed out.
+That means the program is a system app that is too important for Windows to delete.
 If you see this, double-check that you have picked the right app.
-If something is going wrong with this program, you need to explore updates or repairs instead of trying to delete it.
+If something goes wrong with this program, you need to explore updates or repairs instead of deleting it.

-Geek Uninstaller: Geek uninstaller has precisely the features you need to delete any unwanted programs (fully compatible with Windows 10 and Windows Store apps): It will scan your computer for particular files by name, or for bloatware that looks ripe for removing.
-When you remove programs it will also scan for “leftovers” or related files that no longer have relevance, so you can clear even more space.
+Geek Uninstaller: Geek uninstaller has precisely the features you need to delete any unwanted programs (fully compatible with Windows 10 and Windows Store apps): It will scan your computer for particular files name or for bloatware that looks ripe for removing.
+When you remove programs, it will also scan for “leftovers” or related files that no longer have relevance so that you can clear even more space.
 It also has a Force Removal option if a normal uninstall isn’t working.
-The interface is a little dated, but shouldn’t present any problems, especially if you are looking for a quick batch uninstall option to clear things up.
+The interface is a little dated but shouldn’t present any problems, especially if you are looking for a quick batch uninstall option to clear things up.